vadimcn/codelldb/BUILDING.md

 # Prerequisites:
 - Node.js and npm, v8 or later.
-- Python 2.7 on Linux and OSX, Python 3.6 on Windows.
+- Python 3.5 or later.
 - C++ compiler (GCC, clang or MSVC).
-- Rust nightly.
+- Rust nightly 2019-10-15 or later.
 Be sure to add an override for CodeLLDB directory so it uses the nightly.
 - (Windows only) mingw-w64 toolchain (used for tests).

 # Install LLDB or build it from source.